tikv/community/GOVERNANCE.md

 >
 > This is a **Work in Progress**.
 Stay tuned for more follow-up updates!

-# Governace
+# Governance

-The TiKV community is a meritocratic, consensus-based community project.
+TiKV is a community driven project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
 This document describes how that participation takes place and how to set about earning merit within the project community.

 ## Code of Conduct